opc-cpvp/sondage-survey-external/README.md

 26) Server side validation - work with Data annotation for SurveyPAModel
 27) Javascript fetch is not working, ask PL for solution.
 Replace ajax calls by fetch.
 Used polyfill & fetch.js
 28) PDF;
+	- English is working, french not working (property mode had to be set on SurveyPDF object).
 	- Why do we have blank spaces (whole page) see first page.
 Options.compress: true seems to not include the answers?
 (Fix with new json)
 	- Fit more questions by page, now it looks like pages are broken down by pages (Fix with new json)
 	- Hide html type questions (Fix with new json)